Special Educational Needs and Disabilities

 Staff training and Development

 All staff have had training in First Aid, Safeguarding, Team teach behaviour management, Epi-Pen usage and diabetes.
-There has also been further training for different staff members on ASD, ADHD, SEMH, Dyslexia, Dyscalculia, Numicon, 1st Class@number and Speech and Language.
+There has also been further training for different staff members on ASD, ADHD, SEMH, Dyslexia, Dyscalculia, Numicon, 1st Class@number, ELSA and Speech and Language.

 The SENDCO holds a Masters Degree in SEN and Inclusion.